CURRICULUM MODEL 2021-2022

 Teachers enter data termly and we track and monitor the students’ progress to their end of year and end of course targets.

 The students have aspirational targets set, based on their KS2 prior attainment data.
 Teachers provide regular communication to parents and carers through parents evenings and academic monitoring reports sent home.
 These reports contain information on students’ targets, their current working grades, their progress, attitude to learning and homework.
 The reports also contain information regarding their attendance and make reference to positive or negative behaviour points.
 The school works closely with home through the pastoral system and the role of Learning Leaders to ensure that academic issues are identified early and appropriate intervention and support can take place.
 Pastoral Support Managers communicate with parents when required and guide students to demonstrate tolerant and respectful attitudes to peers, staff, the local community and the environment.

 All students in each Key Stage are members of a tutor group.

 The Form Tutor is the first point of contact within the Pastoral system and a source of guidance and support to students.
-Form tutor time occurs in the middle of the day.
-In these sessions, the students develop and enhance their knowledge and understanding in a range of personal, social, moral, spiritual, cultural and health-related issues.
-The cover cross-curricular literacy and numeracy activities and engage in charitable events.
-Each year group has a weekly assembly following a prepared schedule and form tutors groups also lead assemblies for other year groups.
+Form tutor time occurs in the middle of the day and each year group has a weekly assembly following a prepared schedule.
 Assemblies often have an aspirational theme or topical, engage external agencies and visiting speakers especially on future outcomes and careers.